scholarslab/scholarslab.github.io/collections/_posts/2010-10-22-old-school-hydro.md

 layout: post
 slug: old-school-hydro
 title: '"Old School Hydro" in the Scholars'' Lab'
-categories:
-- Announcements
+tags:
 - Geospatial and Temporal
-tags:
 - gis
 - speaker series
-type: Announcement
+category: announcement
 ---

 Please join us on November 4th (or look for our podcast) to get your feet wet with _Old School Hydro: Modern and Historic Surveying Aboard the NOAA Ship “Thomas Jefferson!”_